mstatt/jetson-interface_installer/README.md

   sudo  chmod u+x jetson-interface.sh
  ```

-** You may need to increase the SWAP file size to increase performance, you can check the swap size with the following command:
+** You may need to increase the SWAP file size to increase performance (As suggested by Nvidia), you can check the swap size with the following command:
 ```sh
 sudo free -m
 ```